-It's unlikely that seeking to improve the semantic acuity of judges would, by itself, be sufficient to remedy this problem.
+It's unlikely that seeking to improve the semantic acuity of judges would, by itself, remedy this problem.
 But a meaningful fix is at hand.

-The general rule is that no expert testimony is admissible for purposes of determining whether contract language is ambiguous.
+Courts generally decline to admit expert testimony regarding whether contract language is ambiguous.
 That makes no sense-cases such as American International Group and Meyer demonstrate that one cannot assume that judges are equipped to analyze ambiguity, any more than being a careful driver equips one to service a car engine.
 Litigants could nevertheless enlist experts to help them behind the scenes, but allowing expert testimony on ambiguity would give litigants a better chance of guiding judges to a sensible analysis.
-It would also serve to remind judges to be aware of the limits to their expertise.
+It would also remind judges to be aware of the limits to their expertise.